 How many shades of blue are there?
-All you have to do is list them as you lay back in your lounge chair and observe the waves breaking.
-Thirty beaches have been awarded a Blue Flag, adorning the 217 km of Corfu’s coastline with a lush, green background.
-Except for the awarded beaches, there are many others just as wonderful.
-We have collected them all here to present to you.
+All you have to do is list them as you lay back on your sunbed and observe the waves breaking.
+Thirty beaches in Corfu have been awarded a Blue Flag, adorning 217km of coastline set against a lush background of forest green.
+And there are many others, just as wonderful.

-Sidari: Endless sandy beaches with stunning sandstone formations, as if the sea moulded the sand like a potter.
-On its western side there are the fjords and the famous Canal d’Amour.
-The myths have been passed along for generations: as legend has it, if you swim in this natural passage, you’ll find your soul mate.
-In Sidari there is also a water park that’s fun for all ages, while at the port there are boats ready to take you on daily excursions to the Diapontia islands.
+Endless sandy beaches with stunning sandstone formations, as if the sea moulded the sand like a potter.
+On the western side of Sidari, there are the fjords and the famous Canal d’Amour.
+The myth has been passed along for generations that, if you swim in this natural passage, you’ll find your soul mate.
+There is also a waterpark that’s fun for all ages, while at the port there are boats ready to take you on daily excursions to the Diapontia islands.

-- Agia Triada: Deep waters with a sometimes rocky, sometimes sandy sea bed.
+- Agia Triada: DDeep waters with a sometimes rocky, sometimes sandy seabed.
 Water skiing, parasailing, boat rentals, bars and restaurants are just some of the facilities and activities you’ll find here.

 - Alipa: A sandy beach, with big rocks along its northern part.
-Clean and crystal clear waters.
-Here you’ll find umbrellas, sunbeds, boat rentals and a restaurant, as well as a fishing port.
+Clean and crystal-clear sea.
+You’ll find umbrellas, sunbeds, boat rentals and a restaurant, as well as a fishing port.

 - Agios Spyridonas: The most picturesque and popular of all the beaches in Paleokastritsa, since it looks out at the cliffs.
-It is fully-organised and offers all sorts of water sports.
+It is fully-organised and one of many beaches in Corfu with water sports options.

-- Agios Petros: A beach with both sand and pebbles, it’s ideal for water sports.
+- Agios Petros: A beach with both sand and pebbles, ideal for water sports.

-- Ambelaki: A quiet beach with deep waters and a rocky sea bed.
+- Ambelaki: A quiet beach with deep water and a rocky seabed.
 It is fully equipped with umbrellas, sunbeds and boat rentals.

 - Platakia: Two neighbouring beaches with pebbles, umbrellas, sunbeds and a restaurant.